ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 - FEATURE/refreshing div constantly is resource expensive, try to think of a better way
   - https://www.shanelynn.ie/asynchronous-updates-to-a-webpage-with-flask-and-socket-io/ (need to read this after I get some sleep)
 - BUG/cant select text because of constant div refresh
+- FEATURE/add .ico
-- Icons to buttons (especially menu button)
+- FEATURE/Icons to buttons (especially menu button)
-- Each row in the conversation should be wrapped in an element (not using br) and styled
+- FEATURE/Each row in the conversation should be wrapped in an element (not using br) and styled
 - FEATURE/Preview file before uploading
 - FEATURE/preview urls shared in the room
-- FEATURE/Ping a user
-- notifications on android/iphone (check if possible)
+- FEATURE/Ping a user & notifications on android/iphone
 ##### APP:
 - fix request entity too large issue (nginx) think of a decent quota
 - make a solution to use dynamic dns + let's encrypt for single room